kmlhpk/kmlhpk/README.md

-# The derivation of `README.md` from the GitHub profile relies on intricate lemmas and relations, but their application is straightforward.
-We refer the curious reader to Hepak et al (2022) for a thorough and rigorous exploration of the strategy and related proofs.
+# The derivation of `README.md` from the GitHub profile relies on a straightforward application of Lemma 6.9, the proof of which is intricate but elegant.
+We refer the curious reader to Hepak et al (2022) for a thorough and rigorous exploration of the overall strategy.